lightning/bolts/08-transport.md

 # Security Considerations

-It is strongly recommended that existing, commonly-used, validated libraries be used for encryption and decryption, to avoid the many implementation pitfalls possible.
+It is strongly recommended that existing, commonly-used, validated libraries be used for encryption and decryption, to avoid the many possible implementation pitfalls.

 # Appendix A: Transport Test Vectors